Standard 205 A

 We reserve the right to change this Notice of Privacy Practices.
 We reserve the right to make the new notice’s provisions effective for all medical information that we maintain, including that created or received by us prior to the effective date of the new notice.

 § Availability of Notice of Privacy Practices.

-At any time, you may obtain a copy of the current Notice of Privacy Practices by contacting Hospice of Randolph County PO Box 9 Asheboro, NC 27204 Attention: Privacy Officer.
+At any time, you may obtain a copy of the current Notice of Privacy Practices by contacting Hospice of Randolph PO Box 9 Asheboro, NC 27204 Attention: Privacy Officer.

 § Effective Date of Notice.